Welcome to Leasehackr. Here, you’ll find tips, tricks and most importantly, the data you need to score an epic deal on your next car lease.

 Meet the Team

-Unlike most sane people, Michael actually gets a thrill out of car shopping.
-To him, it all boils down to the intrigue of deciding which car to get, followed by the hunt for a great deal.
-(Perhaps unsurprisingly, then, he is the unofficial car matchmaker for friends and family.)
+Unlike most sane people, Michael gets excited about car shopping.
+To him, it boils down to the intrigue of deciding which car to get, followed by the hunt for a great deal.
+(Perhaps unsurprisingly, he is the unofficial car matchmaker for friends and family.)
 Michael co-founded Leasehackr because there just wasn’t a site that explored car leasing in a useful and compelling way.
 He hopes Leasehackr will enable folks to discover the best vehicle for their needs and budget.

-Since her car maintenance bills started piling up after her car turned seven, Victoria has sworn by car leasing.
+Ever since her car maintenance bills started piling up, Victoria has sworn by car leasing.
 Through Leasehackr, she hopes to make the seemingly daunting leasing process easier for everyone.